sincyjoseph/Network-Security-Interview-questions-and-answers/README.md

 ## 23. Which protocol is used by ADS for time sync. between PC's?
 Answer : SNTP (Simple network time protocol)

+## 24. What are the layers of the OSI reference model?
+There are 7 OSI layers: 1) Physical Layer, 2) Data Link Layer, 3) Network Layer, 4) Transport Layer, 5) Session Layer, 6) Presentation Layer, and 7) Application Layer.

+## 25. What is data encapsulation?
+Data encapsulation is the process of breaking down information into smaller, manageable chunks before it is transmitted across the network.
+In this process that the source and destination addresses are attached to the headers, along with parity checks.

+## 26. What is a VPN?
+VPN means Virtual Private Network, a technology that allows a secure tunnel to be created across a network such as the Internet.
+For example, VPNs allow you to establish a secure dial-up connection to a remote server.

+## 27. Briefly describe NAT

+NAT is Network Address Translation.
+This is a protocol that provides a way for multiple computers on a common network to share a single connection to the Internet.